matteeyah/matteeyah.github.io/_posts/2018-01-01-ergodox-ez-keyboard.md

 which helps prevent ulnar deviation.
 This goes hand in hand with sculpted keycaps.
 Both of them help support proper hand positioning when typing.

+#### Ideas

+Even though the included LEDs are cool and fun to use, the keyboard doesn't have any key backlighting.
+This is one of the things that I'd like to see in one of the future iterations.

+Some time after I got my board, Ergodox announced they now have replacable key switches.
+This is a great sign that the company is improving the product and not growing complacent.

+They also accept bitcoin as a payment method.
+You won't see bitcoin as an accepted payment method at many other keyboard manufacturers.

 #### Experience

 The experience is sublime.
 It's everything you ever wanted from a keyboard and